 Employers review employee documentation to ensure the expense is qualified for reimbursement and contains all necessary information.
 If any item is missing, they must inform the employee and allow them to provide additional information.

 Finally, if everything is in order, the employer reimburses the employee up to their allowance amount.

 To comply with federal regulations while administering a MERP, the employer must have section 105 plan documents that outline the terms of the MERP and administer the plan in a certain way.
 For these reasons, nearly all employers use a third-party or software provider to set up and administer the MERP.

 What expenses can a MERP reimburse?

-A MERP can reimburse any expense considered a qualified medical expense by the IRS, including premiums for individual health insurance policies.
-Businesses may restrict the list of reimbursable expenses in any way they choose.
+A MERP can reimburse any expense the IRS considers a qualified medical expense, including premiums for individual health insurance policies.
+You can also reimburse employees for expenses in the Coronavirus Aid, Relief, and Economic Security Act (CARES Act).
+Businesses may restrict the list of reimbursable eligible expenses in any way they choose.

 Some of the most common reimbursable items include:

 - Dental expenses

 - Hospital care

 - Health plan deductibles